 When Accidents Happen, You Need A Chicago Personal Injury Attorney You Can Trust

-Personal injury law seeks justice for an injured person when the fault of another causes injury or death.
-The law attempts to put the injured party in the position they would have been in if the accident had not happened, by paying the wronged person, money damages.
-Justice and fairness require that the wrongdoer should pay for the damages, rather than the person who is injured.
-The attorneys at Berg & Berg have been helping clients throughout Illinois for a combined 75 years.
+Personal injury law involves seeking justice for an injured person when the fault of another causes them injury or death.
+The law attempts to put the injured party in the financial position that they would have been in if the accident had not happened by paying the wronged person money damages.
+Justice and fairness require the wrongdoer – rather than the person who is injured – to pay for the damages.
+Our lawyers at Berg & Berg Attorneys at Law have a combined 75 years of experience helping clients throughout Illinois.

-Experienced With Helping Victims After Many Different Accidents
+Skilled In Assisting Victims After Many Different Types Of Accidents

 Our attorneys have significant trial and litigation experience and possess the skills and resources to handle even the most complex personal injury and wrongful death cases in Chicago.
-Berg & Berg has successfully represented clients in claims alleging many types of negligence, including:
+They have successfully represented clients in claims alleging many types of negligence, including:

-- Pedestrian injuries, which include slip-and-fall accidents and accidents involving buses or other vehicles
+- Pedestrian injuries, which include those from slip-and-falls and accidents involving buses or other vehicles

 - Professional negligence, including medical malpractice

-- Motorcycle accidents, which can cause catastrophic injuries
+- Motorcycle crashes, which can cause catastrophic injuries

-- Boating accidents, including dealing with necessary parties
+- Boating accidents, which can include dealing with various necessary parties

-Personal injury law not only compensates the injured person, but also makes society a safer place for everyone by making the wrongdoer take responsibility for their actions.
-While insurance companies typically insure businesses and people for negligence, the costs of lawsuits and paying damages encourage insurance companies, businesses, lawmakers, manufacturers, and even individuals to be more careful and to think of new innovations and ways to make society safer.
+Personal injury law not only compensates the injured person, but it also makes society a safer place for everyone by holding the wrongdoer responsible for their actions.
+While insurance companies typically insure businesses and people for negligence, the costs of lawsuits and damages encourage insurance companies, businesses, lawmakers, manufacturers and even individuals to be more careful and think of new innovations and ways to make their products and premises safer.
 Ultimately, avoiding accidents saves the economy billions of dollars in lost wages and medical bills.